anamanumesc/obsidian-notes/-to-do-list-.md

-1. do homework
+1. do homework from gitlab (two scripts)
+2. do home
-2. study those terms
+3. study those terms
-3. study the commands
+4. study the commands

+pt jira:

 adaug commuri